1994

 beyond Lochearnhead.
 As I approached a sharp bend in the road, the sound of

-an RAF Tornado appeared behind me and as I looked up, I saw the underside
+an Royal Air Force Tornado appeared behind me and as I looked up, I saw the underside

 of the aircraft above me.
 Within a split second to my complete astonishment,